 - Elmhurst Art Museum

 - Elmhurst Public Library

-In addition to taking on a variety of internships, students can design MiddleWestern Voice, our art, music and literary journal or The Leader, the College’s student newspaper.
-Both publications are award winning.
+In addition to taking on a variety of internships, students can design MiddleWestern Voice, our art, music and literary journal or The Leader, the University’s student newspaper.
+Both publications are award-winning.

 Clubs and Organizations

 Our students have the opportunity to join Art Club—a club that plans regular trips to art museums, finds exhibition milieus and socializes around current art topics.
 There are also opportunities with the art department to become involved in community projects such as designing bike racks for the city of Elmhurst and designing brand identity for local businesses.

 There are several opportunities on campus that exist for students to exhibit their artwork.

 - Art @ the Café is a competitive exhibition on permanent display for one year in the cafeteria and yearly student exhibitions.

 - As an art alumni, you will have the opportunity to exhibit your artwork in the Annual Art Alumni Exhibition during Homecoming Week.